gsautter/goldengate-editor/files/editor/README.txt

 STARTING THE PROGRAM

-To start the GoldenGATE editor, you have several options:
+To start GoldenGATE Editor, you have several options:

 - Double click GoldenGate.exe